plnice/can-i-drop-jetifier/README.md

 ## Usage

-Jetifier tool must be temporarily disabled to make this plugin work correctly.
+The Jetifier tool must be temporarily disabled to make this plugin work correctly.
 It can be done when calling the plugin's task:

 ``` bash
 ./gradlew -Pandroid.enableJetifier=false canIDropJetifier